dandes3/nachos/vm/README.txt

             if so, call bringIntoMemory again with the new location's page.
 This function faults in a page if it is not in memory.
-Once it is memory, or if it started in memory, it will set the locked bit in faultInfo at the corrosponding physical page to true.
+Once it is memory, or if it started in memory, it will set the locked bit in faultInfo at the corresponding physical page to true.
 The bit will then be switched to false once we are finished with that page.

         -- Anytime a thread finishes, for each of its pages, if that page is in memory